fvaleri/strimzi-debugging/sessions/008/README.md

 Caused by: java.io.IOException: No space left on device
 ```

-Even if not all pods are failed, we still need to increase the volume size of all brokers because the storage configuration is shared.
+Even if not all pods failed, increase the volume size for all brokers since the storage configuration is shared.
-This procedure works offline because copying data while they are being modified can cause tricky problems, especially if transactions are enabled.
+This procedure requires the cluster to be offline because copying data during active modification can cause data corruption, particularly with transactions enabled.

 > [!WARNING]
-> Before deleting the Kafka cluster, make sure that delete claim storage configuration is set to false in Kafka resource.
+> Before deleting the Kafka cluster, verify that the `deleteClaim` storage configuration is set to `false` in the Kafka resource.

 ```sh
 $ [[ $(kubectl get knp broker -o yaml | yq .spec.storage.deleteClaim) == "false" ]] \